uwblueprint/project-read-backend/README.md

     ```
     * This token expires after 60 minutes, at which point you should re-run this command to get a new one!
 1. You can use this token and pass it as a bearer token for your API requests (using curl, Postman, etc).

+#### Code coverage

+A code coverage report tells you how much of the application is being tested.
+To generate and view a code coverage report:
+1. Build and start up the container with `docker-compose up --build -d`
+2. Generate the report with this command.
+    ```bash
+    docker-compose exec web coverage run --source='.' manage.py test
+    ```
+3. View the report in the terminal with this command
+    ```bash
+    docker-compose exec web coverage report
+    ```
+4. (Optional) Generate an HTML view with this command.
+    ```bash
+    docker-compose exec web coverage html
+    ```
+    Then open the file `/htmlcov/index.html` in your browser.

 ### Lint